Nav-Appaiya/WooCommerce-Bundle/readme.md

 WooCommerce REST API V2 Bundle
 ===

-Gives you a service container for your WC-API REST V2 calls to your WooCommerce Webshop.
-Please referer to the original library for usage and options.
+Gives you a WC_CLIENT to work with the REST API V2 of your woocommerce webshop.

+Please note that you will need a API_KEY and API_SECRET in order to use this bundle.
+Also don't forget to enable the pretty Permalinks for the WC-API endpoints to work.

 About
 -------------